 Topics from previous periods may or may not be repeated.
 DTRA will not provide additional information regarding the posting of future topics, including dates for posting, the potential for a topic to be repeated in out years, the potential for similar topics to be posted, and/or topic details in advance of issuance of an amended BAA.

 ATTACHMENT 1: SPECIFIC TOPICS

-Thrust Area 1 has no topics at this time.

-Submissions to the general thrust area descriptions for this thrust area in accordance with the requirements detailed in this BAA are welcome.
+Thrust Area 1 has Seven (7) topics -Topics A1-A7 -detailed below.
+Submissions to the general thrust area descriptions for this thrust area in accordance with the requirements detailed in this BAA are also welcome.